Section-5-Media/breakdance-password-protected-shortcode-wrapper/README.md

 # breakdance-password-protected-shortcode-wrapper

-Add this to your site using a plugin like code snippets, Scripts Organizer, etc.
+Add this shortcode code to your site using a plugin like code snippets, Scripts Organizer, etc.
 Protected content should be wrapped in a "ShortcodeWrapper" Breakdance element.
 Use the shortcode [custom_protected]